 Forward P/E: Price/earnings ratio, using earnings estimates for the next four quarters.

-Forward Earnings: A company's forecasted, or estimated, earnings made by analysts or by the company itself.
+Forward or Projected Earnings: A company's forecasted, or estimated, earnings made by analysts or by the company itself.

 Market Cap: The market price of an entire company, calculated by multiplying the number of shares outstanding by the price per share.

 Nasdaq: A computerized system that facilitates trading and provides price quotations on more than 5,000 of the more actively traded over the counter stocks.
 Created in 1971, the Nasdaq was the world's first electronic stock market.

 Nasdaq 100: An index of the 100 largest, most actively traded U.S companies listed on the Nasdaq stock exchange.

 NYSE FANG Index: is an equal-dollar weighted index designed to represent a segment of the technology and consumer discretionary sectors consisting of highly-traded growth stocks of technology and tech-enabled companies such as Facebook, Apple, Amazon, Netflix, and Alphabet's Google.

 Option-Adjusted Spread (OAS): The measurement of the spread of a fixed-income security rate and the risk-free rate of return (e.g., a corporate U.S. Treasury security), which is then adjusted to take into account an embedded option.